2024–25 UEFA Champions League league phase: Draw

-The draw for the league phase pairings was held at the Grimaldi Forum in Monaco on 29 August 2024, 18:00 CEST.
+The draw for the league phase pairings was held at the Grimaldi Forum in Monaco on 29 August 2024, 18:00 CEST, with Gianluigi Buffon, the UEFA President's Awardee, and Cristiano Ronaldo as drawing guests.
 All 36 teams were manually drawn using physical balls.
 For every team manually drawn, a guest on stage pressed the button for the automated software to digitally draw their opponents at random, determining which of their matches were at home and which ones away.
 Each team faced two opponents from each of the four pots, one of which they faced at home and one away.
 Teams could not face opponents from their own association, and could only be drawn against a maximum of two sides from the same association.
 The draw started with Pot 1, assigning opponents to all teams, one after the other, and continued with the other pots in ascending order until all teams were assigned their opponents.

 The switch to a primarily computer-based draw was made due to issues with the complexity and duration required by a manual draw.
 The draw software, developed by AE Live, guaranteed total randomness within the framework of the draw conditions and prevented any deadlock situations.
 The software was reviewed by external auditor Ernst & Young, which also provided review and control of the manual and digital draw operations on-site.